testdouble/mocktail/docs/support/glossary.md

 by responding to the pain of stubbing and verifying any interactions with the dependencies, because (assuming an expressive mocking library) API contracts that are hard to fake are generally also hard to use

+Code that results from isolated test-driven development tends to result in separate classes of units: one that breaks down the work ([delegators](#delegator)) and another that implements a single aspect of the work work as single-purpose units.
+This approach is typified by tree-shaped designs that branch from the program's entry point into a set of delegators and a larger number of implementation objects as leaf nods—many of them behaving as pure functions.

 ## Mock